-General Observations on the Conduct of the British King and Parliament, after the Intelligence of the Capture of Lord Cornwallis and his Army .
-King's Speech • Address of Thanks opposed • Proposition by Sir Thomas Pitt to withhold Supplies from the Crown • Vote carried in Favor of granting Supplies • General Burgoyne defends the American Opposition to the Measures of the Court • Variety of desultory Circumstances discussed in Parliament

-[75] The close of the campaign in Virginia, in the year one thousand CHAP XXIII seven hundred and eighty-one, was an era interesting to the empire 1.7.8.1 of Britain, and indeed to the European world, as well as to the United States of America.
-The period was beheld by the latter with a mixture of pleasure and astonishment, more easily imagined than described, and by some of the former, especially Great Britain, with chagrin and mortification, equal to their designs of conquest and subjugation.
+General Observations On The Conduct Of The British King And Parliament, After The Intelligence Of The Capture Of Lord Cornwallis And His Army • King'S Speech • Address Of Thanks Opposed • Proposition By Sir Thomas Pitt To Withhold Supplies From The Crown • Vote Carried In Favor Of Granting Supplies • General Burgoyne Defends The American Opposition To The Measures Of The Court • Variety Of Desultory Circumstances Discussed In Parliament chap. xxiii and indeed to the European world, as well as to the United States 1781 of America.
+The period was beheld by the latter with a mixture of pleasure and astonishment, more easily imagined than described; and by some of the former, especially Great Britain, with chagrin and mortification, equal to their designs of conquest and subjugation.
 The relief of the southern colonies, and the capture of lord Cornwallis and his army, was not less unexpected than humiliating, to the king, the minister, and the British nation at large; yet from their deportment there did not appear any immediate prospect of peace.